-Checking Into a Hotel Room?
-Here Are 5 Things You Should Clean Yourself
+Checking into a Hotel Room?
+Here’s What You Should Be Cleaning Yourself

 This article contains affiliate links to products selected by our editors.
 Mental Floss may receive a commission for purchases made through these links.

 For most folks, staying at a hotel is a necessity when traveling.
-It could be a haven after a long flight or road trip, as well as a safe place to keep all of your belongings when you’re out and about in a new town.
+It could be a haven after a long flight or road trip, or just a safe place to keep all of your belongings when you’re out and about in a new town.

 A good one can feel like a temporary home away from home, so it’s important that it’s clean.
-While most hotels have excellent staff for cleaning and room service, sometimes things fall through the cracks, especially if there are hundreds of rooms to get through but the staff is already stretched thin.
+While most hotels have excellent staff for tidying up and providing room service, sometimes things still fall through the cracks, especially if there are hundreds of rooms to get through but the staff is already stretched thin.

-Whether you’re staying at a five-star luxury establishment, a mid-priced hotel chain, or a roadside motel, it’s always a solid idea to do some tidying up yourself before you place your head on a pillow for some rest.
-Here are a few things to wipe down, use, and/or or swap out after you check in.
+Whether you’re staying at a five-star luxury establishment, a mid-priced motel chain, or one of the oldest hotels in the world, it’s always a solid idea to do some general cleaning before you place your head on a pillow for some rest.
+Below are a few things to wipe down, use, and/or swap out after you check in.

 Door handles are one of the many commonly touched hotel surfaces that could be crawling with germs. / Karl Tapales, Moment Collection, Getty Images

 Consider packing along some disinfectant wipes ahead of your next trip.
 You can use them on common touch points around a hotel room to get rid of unwanted germs and bacteria.
-Below are the surfaces that are most likely to be touched multiple times per day, including:
+Below are the surfaces that are most likely to be touched multiple times per day, requiring extra clean-up.
+These spots include:

 • Light switches